Jacorb90/Prestige-Tree/docs/upgrades.md

 Useful functions for dealing with Upgrades and implementing their effects:

 - hasUpg(layer, id): determine if the player has the upgrade
-- ugpEffect(layer, id): Returns the current effects of the upgrade, if any
+- upgEffect(layer, id): Returns the current effects of the upgrade, if any

 Hint: Basic point gain is calculated in game.js's "getPointGain".